smf33/FlickrFollowerBot/README.md

 - Build and Run default BotTasks with Docker and an standalone Selenium

-Exemple with BotUserEmail&BotUserPassword provided in the FlickrFollowerBot.json or in the "environment:" of the docker-compose.yml
+Exemple with BotUserEmail&BotUserPassword provided in the FlickrFollowerBot.json or in the host "environment"
 ```
 docker-compose up
 ```